Doctor Who series 10: Broadcast

 In November 2015, Steven Moffat denied widespread rumours that the series was going to consist of fewer episodes, confirming that the tenth series would have a full twelve-episode order, plus the Christmas special.
-By Christmas 2016, the series was confirmed to have a release date set in early 2016.
+By Christmas 2016, the series was confirmed to have a release date set in early 2017.
 The tenth series premiered on 15 April 2017 in the United Kingdom, the United States, and Canada, on 16 April in Australia, and on 17 April in New Zealand.
 In Australia, the tenth series was accompanied by the Whovians panel show on ABC, hosted by Rove McManus.

 "The Pilot" had a cinema screening in the U.S. on 17 and 19 April 2017, two and four days respectively after the episode's initial broadcast.
 The screening of "The Pilot" was followed by a screening of "For Tonight We Might Die", the premiere episode of the spin-off series Class, and behind-the-scenes footage of Pearl Mackie and her journey through the series.
 The episode was screened in Australian cinemas on 16 April 2017.
 The screening included a bonus feature, "Becoming The Companion".

+Aftershow

+Doctor Who: The Fan Show was produced as a follow-up series to Doctor Who Extra, which was the latest after show series for Doctor Who, until the show was axed.
+The Fan Show series was announced in May 2015, and was presented by Doctor Who fans who have their own YouTube channel of the same name, in which they post weekly videos based on Doctor Who.
+Doctor Who: The Fan Show was released on the official Doctor Who YouTube channel straight after the week's episode is broadcast on the main channel, BBC One.